lvclark/cpsc499_fall_2018/Week 14/README.md

 Long, Stephen P.; Sacks, Erik J. (2019): RAD-seq genotypes for a *Miscanthus sinensis* diversity panel.
 University of Illinois at Urbana-Champaign. https://doi.org/10.13012/B2IDB-1402948_V1

+Because the original file was too large for GitHub, Msi_genotypes2.vcf.bgz has been replaced with Msi_genotypes2_small.vcf.bgz.